-• Add an address for the server to the internal interface address list.
+- Add an address for the server to the internal interface address list.
 See Adding addresses.

-- Go to Firewall > Policy > Ext to Int.
+- Go to Firewall > Policy > Ext to Int .

 - Select New to add a new policy.

 - Configure the policy.

 Source External_All

 Destination The address added in step 1.

 Schedule Always

-Service Select a service to match the Internet server

-For a web server, select HTTP
+Service Select a service to match the Internet server For a web server, select HTTP

 Action Select ACCEPT.

+• Select OK to save the policy.